 Memory foam is the type of mattress that most people are talking about when they talk about foam mattresses.
 Invented by NASA in the 1970s to make aircraft cushions safer and then adopted for use in hospital beds, memory foam has an advanced capacity for absorbing pressure and motion.
 This makes it a popular option for those with certain types of body pain.

 Though memory foam mattresses are usually more expensive, Casper has a memory foam option for every budget.
-The Element, our most affordable option, is made up of three different foam densities, offering necessary support without sacrificing soft comfort.
+The Casper, our most affordable option, is made up of three different foam densities, offering necessary support without sacrificing soft comfort.
 The Casper Original, our most popular foam mattress, is made up of four layers of premium foam, offering zoned support and extra breathability.

 Gel or Gel-Infused Foam